Autism Affect Motor Skill Development: What Parents Miss

 3-Does early intervention promote motor competence in children who have autism?

-Yes, early treatment can assist children to enhance motor skills, strength and even balance.
+Yes, early treatment can assist children in enhancing motor skills, strength, and even balance.

 4-Does the autism condition interfere with both gross and fine motor skills?